mohanp06/processing/README.md

 # processing
-These are the small programs that I wrote in processing software for creating nice graphics.
+This is a set of small programs that I wrote in processing software for creating nice-looking graphics.

 This repository contains small programs wrote in 'processing' to create and output various graphics.